 PCIe Splitting is Highly Popular Among Crypto Miners

 Now you know how to add more PCIe slots to your computer.
 Physically changing the number of slots on the motherboard is impossible.
 Fortunately, you can use the PCIe bus from one slot to run multiple devices.

-However, as mentioned earlier, more slots does not equate to more bandwidth.
+However, as mentioned earlier, more slots do not equate to more bandwidth.

-So while this method allows you to share the PCIe bus with many card, however, you do not get better performance or increased bandwidths, just more devices over the same connection.
+So while this method allows you to share the PCIe bus with many cards, you do not get better performance or increased bandwidths, just more devices over the same connection.

-You have to make sure that the bandwidth demand of the connected cards does not exceed the supplied bandwidth from the host slot otherwise there can be bottlenecking issues.
+You have to ensure that the bandwidth demand of the connected cards does not exceed the supplied bandwidth from the host slot.
+Otherwise, there can be bottlenecking issues.